Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Overview of key concepts in DS theory

 Fixed points (equilibria), limit cycles and chaotic sets may not be stable, i.e. might not be attractors towards which states converge from all directions for $t \rightarrow \infty$.
 They could also be \textit{unstable} or \textit{half-stable}, with states \textit{diverging} along one or more directions which span their \textit{unstable manifold} (Fig. \ref{fig:statespace}).
 An important quantity for characterizing the degree of convergence (contraction) vs. divergence (expansion) in different directions as we move along trajectories is the \textit{Lyapunov spectrum}, given for discrete-time DS by

 where $\sigma_i$ is the $i$-th singular value of the product of Jacobians $\bm{J}_t:=\frac{\partial F(\bm{x}_{t-1})}{\partial\bm{x}_{t-1}}$.
 This can be defined analogously for continuous-time DS via the flow map $\Phi$.
-For a point attractor we have all $\lambda_i<0$, for a stable limit cycle $\lambda_{max}:=\max(\lambda_i)=0$, and for a \textit{chaotic} attractor $\lambda_{max}>0$ (while, for the object to be an attractor, we still need $\sum \lambda_i<0$).
+For a point attractor we have all $\lambda_i<0$, for a stable limit cycle $\lambda_{max}:=\max(\lambda_i)=0$, and for a \textit{chaotic} attractor $\lambda_{max}>0$.
 In fact, at least one positive Lyapunov exponent is \textit{defining} for chaos (together with the condition that a chaotic set $\mathcal{A}$ must be bounded; \citet{alligood_chaos_1996}).
 Another characteristic feature of chaos is that TS are \textit{irregular}, \textit{aperiodic}: Unlike a limit cycle (nonlinear oscillation), trajectories never close up and the system never returns to the same precise value, even in the complete absence of noise.
 See Appx. \ref{app:DST_concepts} for further discussion of DS concepts.